josephrodini/School_District_Analysis/README.md

 This project constitutes the Module 4 Challenge for the Data Analytics and Visualization Boot Camp.

-## Overview of Project
+## Overview of the School District Analysis

 ### Purpose

-## Analysis and Challenges
+### Challenges to the Analysis

 ## Results

-###

-###
+### bulleted list that addresses how each of the seven school district metrics was affected by the changes in the data

 ### Limitations

-Steve might want to consider comparing green data stocks to other fuel sourced stocks in order to see trends across different industries.
-He might also want more recent stock data to see more recent trends.

 ## Summary

+### Four Changes to the Analysis